A Celiac’s Gluten Free Guide to Vietnam

 • There’s also Gluten Free Gourmet, which offers celiac-friendly savoury and sweet items in the same city, in District 2.
 They supply several restaurants with gluten free products to use in their menus, too.

-• In’Joy Café & Bake, a fully gluten free spot that has bread, croissants, and banh mi, as well as other dishes and snacks.
+• In’Joy Café & Bake, a fully gluten free spot that has bread, croissants, and bánh mi, as well as other dishes and snacks.
+SO GOOD!
+Can’t be missed, and a great opportunity to see what all the bánh mi fuss is a about.
+(Spoiler: it’s totally justified)

 • The Vintage Emporium has gluten free bread to substitute for their meals, but is also knowledgeable about celiac disease and can modify the menu accordingly.
 It’s a Sydney-style cafe with a full bar and delicious brunch options.

 • Craving Mexican food?
-Gringo Tacos has corn tortillas and staff who are knowledgeable about what gluten free is, and about cross contamination.
+Gringo Tacos has corn tortillas and staff who are knowledgeable about what gluten free is, and about cross-contact.

-• When I lived in HCMC, I would bring my own gluten free soy sauce (purchased at L’Annam, below) and eat at one of the many great sushi restaurants in Japantown.
+• When I lived in HCMC, I would bring my own gluten free soy sauce (purchased at L’Annam, below) and eat it with sashimi at one of the many great sushi restaurants in Japantown.

 • Vietnam House has an extensive menu and staff are knowledgeable about how to safely eat gluten free.
 It is also a beautiful spot for a meal.

-• If street food is intimidating, opt for Vietnamese homecooked flavours from Den Long restaurant.
-The menu marks items that have wheat in it, and the staff understand celiac disease and its restrictions.
+• If street food is intimidating, opt for Vietnamese homecooked flavours from Den Long: Home Cooked Vietnamese Restaurant restaurant.
+The gluten free menu is extensive, the food is amazing, and the staff understand celiac disease.

 Gluten Free hotels and restaurants in Ha Noi